loulibre/LibreChat/rag_api/README.md

     - huggingfacetei: "http://huggingfacetei:3000".
 Hugging Face TEI uses model defined on TEI service launch.
     - ollama: "nomic-embed-text"
     - bedrock: "amazon.titan-embed-text-v1"
+    - **Recommended Ollama Models**
+    - aroxima/gte-qwen2-1.5b-instruct: High-quality embeddings with good performance
+    - nomic-embed-text: Default Ollama embedding model
+- `OLLAMA_BASE_URL`: (Optional) The base URL for the Ollama API.
+Defaults to `http://ollama:11434` for Docker setups.
+Use `http://localhost:11434` for local development.
 - `RAG_AZURE_OPENAI_API_VERSION`: (Optional) Default is `2023-05-15`.
 The version of the Azure OpenAI API.
 - `RAG_AZURE_OPENAI_API_KEY`: (Optional) The API key for Azure OpenAI service.
     - Note: `AZURE_OPENAI_API_KEY` will work but `RAG_AZURE_OPENAI_API_KEY` will override it in order to not conflict with LibreChat setting.